Sellucas/Ecommerce-App/README.md

 IMG

-## About
+## **** About ****

 IMPERIAL is an E-commerce that brings together products such as: Web Theme, Mockups, Icons, among others.
+It has functionalities/

-It has functionalities/features of search items, search categories, cart, item details.
+features of search items, search categories, cart, item details.

 ## Technologies